Capture of Aden (1548): Background

 Aden had already been captured by the Ottomans for Suleiman the Magnificent in 1538 by Hadim Suleiman Pasha, in order to provide an Ottoman base for raids against Portuguese possessions on the western coast of India.
-Sailing on to India, the Ottomans failed against the Portuguese at the siege of Diu in September 1538, but then returned to Aden where they fortified the city with 100 pieces of artillery.
+Sailing on to India, the Ottomans failed against the Portuguese at the Siege of Diu in September 1538, but then returned to Aden where they fortified the city with 100 pieces of artillery.

 From this base, Sulayman Pasha managed to take control of the whole country of Yemen, also taking Sanaa.
 In 1547, Aden arose against the Ottomans however and invited the Portuguese instead, so that the Portuguese were in control of the city.

 The Battle

-Ali bin Suleyman al-Tawlaki who was a local chieftain fought the Ottoman navy of 60 ships of various sizes which arrived on 15 November 1547 until he died, then he was succeeded by his son, Mohammed, who kept resisting until a small Portuguese fleet arrived on 19 January 1548.
+Ali bin Suleyman al-Tawlaki who was a local chieftain fought the Ottoman navy of 60 ships of various sizes which arrived on 15 November 1547 until he died, then he was succeeded by his son, Mohammed, who kept resisting until a small Portuguese fleet of 3 ships arrived on 19 January 1548.
 However, the Portuguese were forced to retreat to Zeila, where 120 sailors were captured, and their ships were burned.
 Eventually, the Ottomans managed to win and the city was captured by Piri Reis on 26 February 1548.